tingerrr/anti-matter/src/lib.typ

   })
 })

-/// Returns the number for the given
+/// Returns and formats the page number for the given location.
 ///
+/// If `passthrough` is `true` and `loc` is not `none`, then a dictionary is returned which contains
+/// the current and last number, as well as whether the numbering was `none` at this location.
+If
+/// the numbering was `none`, then the current number is from the last page with numbering.
+///
-/// - passthrough (bool): if `false` the page number is not formatted and instead passed directly
+/// - passthrough (bool): if `false` the page number is not formatted and instead the numbers are
+///   returned directly
-/// - loc (location, none): the location at which to get the part for
+/// - loc (location, none): the location at which to get the numbers for
-/// -> content
+/// -> (content, array, none)
 #let page-number(
   passthrough: false,
   loc: none,